Newfoundland pony: Characteristics

 The head is small, with thickly-furred ears that are small and quite pointed at the tips.
 Overall, the body is stocky and muscular, with a deep, narrow chest, short back, sloping croup and low-set tail.
 The coat and mane are thick, especially in winter.
-In order to be registered with the Newfoundland Pony Society, ponies must "[have] a good temperament and [be] docile and easy to work with."
+To be registered with the Newfoundland Pony Society, ponies must "[have] a good temperament and [be] docile and easy to work with."
 They are generally used as family horses for pleasure riding and driving, although they are also seen at horse shows.